 When Takuma Sato passed Scott Dixon on lap 172 of the 2020 Indianapolis 500 Presented by Gainbridge, it was technically for third position.
 But since Zach Veach and Max Chilton, running 1st-2nd respectively, had not yet pitted, Sato’s move was really for the hypothetical race lead.
 When first Chilton and then Veach finally pitted for fuel, Sato elevated to the race lead on lap 186.
 Sato held off Dixon over the next several laps, and was leading the race when Spencer Pigot spun out of turn four and crashed hard into the pit attenuator.
 The caution came out on lap 195 and with so few laps remaining, the race finished under yellow with Sato claiming his second Indianapolis 500 victory.
 Sato had previously been victorious in the 2017 race.
 Scott Dixon, the 2008 winner, came home second, his third runner-up finish at Indy.

 Scott Dixon, who qualified second, took the lead at the start and led a total of 111 laps during the race.
-His laps led total elevated him to third on the All-Time Lap Leaders List (through 2021 his total is 570), behind only Al Unser Sr. (644) and Ralph DePalma (612).
-Dixon entered the event as a pre-race favorite.
+His laps led total elevated him to third on the All-Time Lap Leaders List (through 2023 his total is now 665, surpassing Al Unser Sr. with 644 for most all-time).
+Dixon entered the 2020 event as a pre-race favorite.
 He dominated the race at times, and in the second half, after Alexander Rossi crashed on lap 144, it appeared Dixon may indeed be on his way to a long-awaited second Indy 500 triumph.
 The six-time IndyCar champion and winner of 51 Indy car races (between CART and INDYCAR), has been one of the most dominating open wheel drivers of the 21st century.
-Dixon has won four Indy 500 pole positions, and has had six front row starts at the Indy 500, since arriving as a race rookie in 2003.
-As of 2021, he has 12 top ten finishes in 19 starts, and set a record during the 2014 race when he completed 1,733 consecutive laps in Indy 500 race competition.
+Dixon has won five Indy 500 pole positions, and has had seven front row starts at the Indy 500, since arriving as a race rookie in 2003.
+As of 2023, he has 13 top ten finishes in 21 starts, and set a record during the 2014 race when he completed 1,733 consecutive laps in Indy 500 race competition.
 But curiously, Dixon has won The Greatest Spectacle in Racing just once, 2008.
 Though well-earned, it was a race that did not necessarily stand out as an instant classic.
 It was one with a field featuring several former Champ Car World Series participants, as the open wheel unification had occurred just three months earlier.

 But alas, August 23, 2020 would be Takuma Sato’s day.
 With no spectators in the grandstands due to the COVID-19 pandemic, the only ones in attendance being a spattering of race-loyal folks in lawn chairs across the street, the driver who started in the middle of the front row failed to win the race once again.
 Sato celebrated in the updated victory lane, with only his crew and a small handful of social-distancing media members surrounding him.